nftushar/faceBook-Like-Block/readme.txt

 = Where can I get support? =

-You can post your questions on the [support forum here](https://wordpress.org/support/plugin/fb-button/)
+You can post your questions on the [support forum here](https://wordpress.org/support/plugin/facebook-button-wp/)

 == Screenshots ==

-1. fb-button
+1. facebook-button-wp
 2. Settings